All Episodes

 It's okay.

-As you go to break, the Good Housekeeping Lab made a video showing you how to remove those yellow underarm shirt stains that I know you all can't stand.
+As we know, a break the good house TV lab made a video show you how to remove those yellow underarm shirt stains that I know you all can't stand.

-It's Carolyn Forte here at the Good Housekeeping Cleaning Lab, and I'm going to help you get those nasty yellow sweat stains out of your white shirts.
+Hi Dr. Oz, it's Carolyn Forte here at the Good Housekeeping Cleaning Lab and I'm going to help you get those nasty yellow sweat stains out of your white shirts.

 Looks pretty good.